After Wisdom Tooth Removal

 A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
 Symptoms of pain at the surgical site and even pain to the ear may occur 2-3 days following surgery.
 Call the office if this occurs.

 If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.
 Speak to Drs.
-Cuomo, Cuomo, Marzullo, Patella, Miller Jr., Lee, Salas or Abend before resuming regular exercise.
+Cuomo, Cuomo, Marzullo, Patella, Miller Jr., Lee or Valenti before resuming regular exercise.